Amazon stops police using its face-recognition tech - RFI

 "Amazon needs to examine its structural role in the systemic oppression of black people," said Media Justice campaign strategies director Myaisha Hayes.

-Amazon's "surveillance empire" could be used by police to target people by race, making the company complicit in such abuse, Media Justice and other petition backers argued.
+Amazon's "surveillance empire" could be used by police to target people by race, making the company complicit in such abuse, petition backers argued.

-It was not clear to what degree Rekognition was used by police or immigration agencies.

 Ring cameras sold by Amazon are used for home security, but people can share access to surveillance video with police if they wish.

-Amazon said organizations such as the International Center for Missing and Exploited Children and Marinus Analytics will be able to continue using Amazon Rekognition to help rescue human trafficking victims and reunite missing children with their families.
+Amazon said organizations such as the International Center for Missing and Exploited Children will be able to continue using Rekognition to help rescue human trafficking victims and reunite missing children with their families.

 "We've advocated that governments should put in place stronger regulations to govern the ethical use of facial recognition technology," Amazon said in the post.